locp/puppet-odoo/README.md

 ## Limitations

 At the moment this module has only been tested against Ubuntu 14.
+Also this module does not in anyway configure PostgreSQL.

 ## Development